volcengine/verl/docs/perf/env_need.rst

 However, due to limited manpower and equipment resources, we also hope for more assistance from the open-source community.
 When submitting a PR, it is necessary to provide a script to be added to the example/tuning scripts.

 When defining script names, please follow this format: ``[model]_[task]_[gpunums]_[device]_[train]_[infer].sh``.
 This will effectively improve the script's recognizability.

+If you happen to have a configuration that has already been tested, we welcome you to submit a PR and include a screenshot from Wandb or other verifiable evidence.
 ----------------------------------------

 13B